Investment Risks of Bonds

 Conclusion

-There are other risks with bonds, which are either specialized, or of a general nature.
+Bonds have other risks.
 Yield-curve, or maturity, risk, for instance, is important in hedging positions where the portfolio of bonds is hedged with bonds of different maturities, and the interest rates of these bonds is assumed to change by a certain amount for a given change in market rates.
-Yield-curve risk results when bonds prices of different maturities deviates from this assumption when market rates change.
+Yield-curve risk results when bonds prices of different maturities deviate from this assumption when market rates change.

 Sector risk results when an entire sector of securities declines in prices or yields, because of common causes affecting the sector.
 Any risk affecting the yield of bonds is also called basis risk.